-His new album, To Dieter: The Past and Future, recorded with pianist James Baillieu, will be released in May 2025 on Alpha Classics
+The new album To Dieter: The Past and Future by Benjamin Appl, together with James Baillieu, will be released in May 2025 on Alpha Classics.

 Benjamin Appl, baritone